itsy24/Twitch_Success/README.md

 ![snip1](https://github.com/itsy24/Twitch_Success/blob/isy/images/snippet2.png)

+Data for streamers includes the channel name, length of viewer watch time, average viewers, total follower count, and followers gained from 2018-2022.
+Streamers were then grouped by the streaming language.
+One streamer from each language was isolated and used for analysis.

 ## Analyzing the Data in Python

-The graphs below show watch time(min) trends over the course of the 5 years and the total watch time for each langauge.
+Watch time(min) trends over the course of the 5 years and the total watch time for each langauge.
 As time passes, the viewership of Twitch for all 4 langauges rose, with English being streamed the most.

 ![graph0](https://github.com/itsy24/Twitch_Success/blob/main/Graphs/watch_time_trends.png)